 - Click Save.

-Save a 3D Model in Paint 3D
+Save a 3D Model

 To save your creation as a 3D asset you can easily import and use in 3D modeling applications or 3D words: